hashicorp/vault-selinux-policies/README.md

 -----

 **Please note**: We take Vault's security and our users' trust very seriously.
-If you believe you have found a security issue in Vault, _please responsibly disclose_ by contacting us at [security@hashicorp.com](mailto:security@hashicorp.com).
+If you believe you have found a security issue in Vault or these SELinux Policies, _please responsibly disclose_ by contacting us at [security@hashicorp.com](mailto:security@hashicorp.com).

 -----